-In Fiscal Year 2014 the Commission will continue to evaluate all programs based on program progression and project outputs.
-However, in light of the current climate of austerity, tight limits on discretionary spending, and the President's challenge to federal agencies to live within their means, the Commission will be issuing its own challenge in Fiscal Year 2014 to program staff and advisory board members.
-The Commission will be asking those staff and board members to consider how their respective programs can do more with less.
+In Fiscal Year 2015 the Commission will continue to evaluate all programs based on program progression and project outputs.
 Furthermore, the Commission as a whole will be examining how it may better leverage resources with other program and funding partners and perhaps most importantly, how it can better demonstrate programmatic outcome accomplishments.